 CHAPTER IV

-Results
+RESULTS

 The purpose of this study was to investigate the effect of vocabulary instruction using an Interactive Word Wall on the achievement of 23 – sixth grade special education students in a co-taught setting.

 The pretest and posttest science results for sixth grade students following interactive word wall vocabulary instruction were analyzed using a t test for paired subjects.
-The results are reported in Table I below.
+The results are reported in Table I.

 Table I